 The goal of physical therapy is to ease pain and improve function in the musculoskeletal system.
 A physical therapist looking to ease pain and/or improve function is going to start with an evaluation.
 The physical therapist is going to take range of motion measurements; strength assessment; and check neurological function, specifically sensation and reflexes.

-Each session may look a little different because physical therapists begin with the end in mind.
-From the initial evaluation, the questions PTs answer are, “What is the ultimate goal that the patient wants to achieve?
+Each session may look a little different because physical therapists work with the end in mind.
+From the initial evaluation, the questions doctors of physical therapy answer are, “What is the ultimate goal that the patient wants to achieve?
 What do they want to be able to accomplish?
 And what are those building blocks?
 What are those steps they need to get there?”

-Physical therapy works when there’s a good partnership with the therapist and the patient.
+Physical therapy programs work when there’s a good partnership between the therapist and the patient.
 Provided the issue is a musculoskeletal one that is possible to have improvement with physical therapy, PT works when both have buy-in to wanting to be better.

 Putting all that together, physical therapy works because it’s all about improving the strategy and the movement capabilities of the human body.
 We are designed to move well.
 And the physical therapy profession is established to help people move better and to move well.

-Dr. Karyn Staples, PT, PhD and the Founder of ProHealth Physical Therapy and Pilates Studio shared one of her recent case studies.
+Dr. Karyn Staples, PT, Ph.D., and the Founder of ProHealth Physical Therapy and Pilates Studio shared one of her recent case studies.
 The patient was a professional pilot who had recently had his knee replaced and needed postoperative physical therapy.
-When he came into the practice, Dr. Staples did his initial evaluation which included range of motion, strength, how he was moving and checking the amount of swelling.
+When he came into the practice to begin the recovery process, Dr. Staples did his initial evaluation which included range of motion, strength, how he was moving, and checking the amount of swelling.

 Dr. Staples started with his goal of wanting to return to work.
-So first she started with initial range of motion and strength-building.
+So first she started with the initial range of motion and strength-building.
 At each session, she assigned exercises for the patient to work on at home between his appointments.
-At each appointment, she watched the patient, checking the quality of his movement, utilizing exercise pieces of equipment that are in the facility, as well as hands on techniques to expand range of motion, decrease swelling, and improve strength.
+At each appointment, she watched the patient, checking the quality of his movement, utilizing exercise pieces of equipment that are in the facility, as well as hands-on therapy techniques to expand the range of motion, improve mobility, decrease swelling, relieve pain, and improve strength.